tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 TENOR is intended to be a reasonably sized conference, accessible and affordable both to organizers (in terms of organization complexity and financial burden) and to participants.
 Organizers should expect in the range of 50 participants (according to recent years' attendance statistics).

-The recommended conference duration is 3 days.
+The recommended conference duration is three days.

 Parallel sessions should be avoided.